 Reset password

+Logging in as well as unsuccessful tries are tracked in the Partners Portal Activity module.

-Registering / Resetting password
+Resetting password

-Every provider that has email configured in the PMC CMS system can register to obtain access to the Provider’s Portal.

-The procedure of registering is the same as the procedure of resetting password.

-Only providers that are configured in the PMC CMS system can register.
-A provider’s email has to be given to register/reset password.

 Input:

-E-mail
+Login ID

 Actions:

-Register / Reset password
+Reset password

-Provider’s Portal checks if specified e-mail is configured in the PMC CMS (ProvidersE-mail).
+Provider’s Portal checks if specified Login ID is configured in the PMC CMS.

 If not, a relevant message is shown.

-If yes, a “Reset password to Provider’s Portal” Workflow Action for the found Provider (or Providers) is called for each provider with the given email:
+If yes, a “Reset password to Provider’s Portal” Workflow Action for the found Partner (Provider/Investor/Law Firm) is triggered.

-An e-mail containing a provider’s “Login ID” and a link to set new password is sent to the Provider’s e-mail.
+An e-mail containing a provider’s “Login ID” and a link to set new password is sent to the Partner’s e-mail.
 The link is valid for 20 minutes only.

-If more than one provider has the same email, one mail for each provider account is sent.

 When the link is opened, a user is requested to enter a new password in two fields (verification).
 The password has to have at least 6 characters, including a small letter, a capital letter and a digit.
 After successful setting of a new password, a message is shown and the user is requested to log-in.

 If the provider does not set a new password in the procedure above described, the existing password remains valid.